Dental Implants Rocky Hill

 Preliminary Treatments & Dental Implant Surgery

-During your initial consultation, our team at Dental Essentials of Rocky Hill will determine if you require any preliminary treatments prior to your implant surgery.
+During your initial consultation, our team at Dental Essentials of Rocky Hill will determine if you require any preliminary treatments before your implant surgery.
 These can include periodontal therapy, tooth extractions, or even bone grafting.
 Should any of these be required, it will add to the overall cost of your treatment.
 But remember, if they are recommended, it is because they are necessary to ensure the success of your implant results.

 Whether you require preliminary treatments or not, you can also expect the surgery itself to incur its own fee.
-Since our team does not perform the actual placement of your implants, you will be required to pay two separate fees: one to the oral surgeon we refer you to and one for your implant restoration, which you will receive at our dental office.
+Since our team does not perform the actual placement of your implants, you will be required to pay two separate fees: one for the oral surgeon we refer you to and one for your implant restoration, which you will receive at our dental office.

 The Parts of Your Dental Implant